-- Road and rail safety (including out of school visits, bike-ability and the Road Safety Partnership) - Poolside and water safety through swimming lessons - Fire safety awareness (including visits from the local fire service) - Visits to school from medical staff - Visitors from charities such as NSPCC to do focused projects. - Work from local voluntary sector services particularly around safe transition to Secondary school (Crucial Crew) - Online safety quizzes and training including safe use of technology including password security and privacy settings (including workshops run by the local CSO)
+- Road and rail safety (including out of school visits, bike-ability and the Road Safety Partnership) - Poolside and water safety through swimming lessons - Visits and Presentations carried out by Youth Engagement Team.

+- Fire safety awareness (including visits from the local fire service) - Visits to school from medical staff - Visitors from charities such as NSPCC to carry out focused projects. - Work from local voluntary sector services particularly around safe transition to Secondary school (Crucial Crew) - Online safety quizzes and training including safe use of technology including password security and privacy settings (including workshops run by the local CSO)